Get Help

 Tiered Network

 A tiered network divides hospitals and doctors into groups, based on information about the quality of their care and the costs of their services.
-What you pay is based on the tier of the provider.
+What you pay is based on the tier of a provider.

 Latest from the blog